Where can I catch the ferry? When does it go?

 San Francisco Bay Ferry serves communities throughout the Bay Area with ferry terminals in the cities of San Francisco, Alameda, Oakland, South San Francisco and Vallejo.
 For terminal location, schedule, fare, parking and transit connection information for your route, please use our Where do you want to go? trip planner located in the left column throughout the site.

-Our vessel network provides a unique transit option to destinations such as San Francisco's AT&T Park, Angel Island State Park, the San Francisco Ferry Building, San Francisco's Pier 39/Fisherman's Wharf area, Harbor Bay, Alameda Main Street, Oakland's Jack London Square, South San Francisco/Oyster Point, and the City of Vallejo (with connecting bus service to the Napa Valley Wine Train).
+Our vessel network provides a unique transit option to destinations such as San Francisco's AT&T Park, the San Francisco Ferry Building, San Francisco's Pier 39/Fisherman's Wharf area, Harbor Bay, Alameda Main Street, Oakland's Jack London Square, South San Francisco/Oyster Point, Mare Island and Vallejo.
+In San Francisco, riders can also connect with ferry service to Marin county (on the Golden Gate Ferry) and to Angel Island State Park (on a Blue & Gold Fleet boat).

 Will my ferry be on time?

-Baring unforeseen circumstances, you can expect your San Francisco Bay Ferry to depart on schedule.
-Our BayAlerts notification system provides San Francisco Bay Ferry riders with important, timely, and customized ferry service information via email, text, voice or TTY on those occasions that we are experiencing a delay.
+Barring unforeseen circumstances, you can expect your San Francisco Bay Ferry to depart on schedule.
+Do note that all arrival times are estimates.
+Our BayAlerts notification system provides San Francisco Bay Ferry riders with important, timely and customized ferry service information via email, text, voice or TTY on those occasions that we are experiencing a delay.
 Visit the BayAlerts page for more information.
-If you are already at a terminal, service updates are available on the NextBus display.
+If you are already at a terminal, service updates are also generally available on digital display signs.

 Do you operate on holidays?